pkarsy/NonVolatile/README.md

 - In contrast with normal global variables, they are not get 0 at boot.
 - In contrast with avr-libc EMEM variables they are not initialized with code upload.
-If the initial value is important you can use the trick of a "guard" variable see example.
+If the initial value is important you can use the trick of a "guard" variable see example 2.
 - Reading an eepromVar variable should be fast, as the value is in RAM, but writing is slow (about 3ms), due to EEPROM write.
 This can be important in time critical code.